shanilpanara/MLSummerSchoolVienna2022/readme.md

 ----

-### Exercise 1 - Jupyter in Virtualenv
+### Exercise 1 - Jupyter in Virtualenv (or Conda)

 The assignment: Run a Jupyter notebook server from within a virtual environment.
+In case you are more comfortable with or prefer Conda, feel free to use it instead of virtualenv.

 * Create a new `MLSummerSchoolVienna2022` folder (this will be the root of this project).
 * Change director to your newly created project root folder.
+* Install `virtualenv` or `minioconda`.
 * Download the `notebook.ipynb` file from this repository.
+* (virtualenv) Create a new empty file called `requirements.txt`
-* Create a new empty file called `requirements.txt` and fill it with dependencies of `notebook.ipynb` + jupyter and voila (or just download it from the repository).
+* (conda) Create a new empty file called `requirements.yml`
+* Fill it the requirements file with dependencies of `notebook.ipynb` + `jupyter` and `voila` (or just download it from the repository).
-* Install `virtualenv` & create a virtual environment in `venv` folder (steps depend on your OS).
+* (virtualenv) Create a virtual environment in `venv` folder and install the dependencies from requirements file.
-  In case you are more comfortable with Conda, feel free to use it instead of virtualenv.
-* Install dependencies from `requirements.txt`.
+* (conda) Recreate the virtual environment from using the requirements file.
+* Activate the virtual environment.
 * Run the `jupyter notebook` server.
 * Run the cell 1 to see whether all imports work.
 * Create a readme.md file with just a name of the project.